Thinking of crossing the Azerbaijan-Georgia border during your travels through the Caucasus? Look no further.

 You need to get yourself to Balakan which is the closest town to the Azerbaijan – Georgia border crossing.
 The Marshrutkas from Sheki to Balaken run twice daily – at 10:10 and at 14.00.

 The Marshrutkas in Azerbaijan leave when full, and I mean really, really full to the point of serious overcrowding.
 I was the only foreign traveller on my Marshrutka and some people were standing in the aisles.

-A Note on Taking a Marshrutka via Zaqatala, then Balaken
+A Note on Taking a Marshrutka via Zaqatala, then Balakan

-I have seen other guides to crossing the border between Azerbaijan and Georgia state that you can do this border crossing for a cheaper price by breaking up your journey into two and travelling first to Zaqatala, then to Balaken.
+Other guides to crossing the border between Azerbaijan and Georgia state that you can do this border crossing for a cheaper price by breaking up your journey into two.
+They state that you can first travel to Zaqatala, then to Balakan.

-To be honest I find that quite a ridiculous suggestion.
+To be honest, that is a ridiculous suggestion.
 You are adding hours onto your journey just to save what is literally just a couple of cents.

 Take a Cab from Balaken to the Border

 Once you arrive in Balaken, it’s likely that you will be pounced on by cab drivers wanting your business.
 Nobody here speaks English and if you ask the drivers to take you to the border, or say “Georgia!”, they will just look at you blankly.